nagymathev/TopdownShooter/README.md

 - enemies to wait a bit before attacking when they touch the player? (allows melee/kick without getting hurt!)
 - enemies to stop moving for a bit before/after attacking?
 - visual polish? (e.g. lighting, (fake) shadows, footprints, etc)
+- environmental obstacles?
+  - DESTRUCTABLE obstacles? =o) (shooting a hole on a wall can be good or bad for you ;)

 ## Bugs?